-“The best thing we did within the (Systems Transformation) learning line was learning how to achieve change and reflecting on different change approaches.
+What students say: “The best thing we did within the (Systems Transformation) learning line was learning how to achieve change and reflecting on different change approaches.
 (It) was not just helpful professionally but even more influential in my personal life.”
 (Nina, 2nd year)

 “Our Project Management classes really exceeded my expectations, since they were really well aligned with the Living Lab and our work with Rijkswaterstaat.
 We visited Rijkswaterstaat and had guest lectures from project managers and water quality advisors and went on a field trip to the Katse Heule.
 We had regular contact with our assigned clients from Rijkswaterstaat and learned so much about the Ministry of Infrastructure and Water Management through presentations, and especially the Living Lab which revolves around working with our client on a real-life project looking into different measures that could be potentially implemented (and it was very helpful having classes about Water Quality and Parameters).”
 (Zitem, 1st year)

 “Systems Transformation is an important learning line! not only do we learn about the two different management types that define our study programme's name but also about transformation, transition, how and why to achieve it, why it is important, etc. We also practice soft and critical thinking, learn to analyse and understand organisation and much more that is important to bring about change.”
 (Eva, 2nd year)

 Students participate in a stakeholder meeting during the Living Lab.
 The Living Lab is a part of the Systems Transformation learning line as the goal is to create change on a regional or municipal level.

 Students Laura and Manon create a GPCM Totem as part of a deliverable from the Organisational Behaviour class, which is part of the Systems Transformation learning line.